Nurse Case Manager Workshop Day 1

 This CE activity is provided by the DHA J-7 Continuing Education Program Office (CEPO).
 This activity provides continuing education for psychologists and social workers.
 A certificate of attendance is available for other attendees.

-- 4.00 ANCCDHA J-7 CEPO is accredited as a provider of continuing nursing education by the American Nurses Credentialing Center’s Commission on Accreditation.
-DHA J-7 CEPO designated this activity.
-Continuing Nursing Education activity for a maximum of 4.00 contact hours Nurses should only claim credit commensurate with the extent of their participation in the activity.
+- 4.00 ANCCThe DHA, J-7, CEPO is accredited by the Joint Accreditation/ Interprofessional Continuing Education (IPCE) to provide this Continuing Nursing Education for a maximum of 4.00 ANCC contact hours.
+Nurses should only claim credit commensurate with the extent of their participation in the activity.

 - 4.00 Certificate of Attendance